 - A mixed use project shall include a principal use (retail, office, professional or residential) and at least one other type of land use.
-Exceptions may be granted for smaller sites on a case-by-case basis. - In addition to the principal use, other qualifying mixed uses may include community facilities such as a school, public park, civic building or public safety facility. - All mixed use projects shall be directly accessible to neighborhoods within the section by both vehicles and pedestrians.
+Exceptions may be granted for small, single-use projects on a case-by-case basis. - In addition to the principal use, other qualifying mixed use land uses may include community facilities such as a school, public park, civic building or public safety facility. - All mixed use projects shall be directly accessible to neighborhoods within the section by both vehicles and pedestrians.